Course Outline

 • Brain development, neuroplasticity and early learning

-• Supporting neurodiverse learners through strength-based practice
+• Supporting neuro diverse learners through strength-based practices

-• Resilience and social-emotional development for well being
+• Resilience and social-emotional development for wellbeing

 • Policy, legislation and rights-based education